niplav/site/data.md

 and "horny".

-CSV [here](./data/mood.csv), the data quality is mediocre (long stretches of not responding to questions, giving more conservative (closer to
-50) answers over time, starting to use activities around July 2022 (and not using it for what it was intended for: when the activity is "Nothing" that means I carried on with my day as normal afterwards, if the activity is "Mindfulness" it means I spend a couple of seconds in a more mindful state)).
+CSV [here](./data/mood.csv), the data quality is mediocre (long stretches of not responding to questions, giving more conservative (closer to 50) answers over time, starting to use activities around July 2022 (and not using it for what it was intended for: when the activity is "Nothing" that means I carried on with my day as normal afterwards, if the activity is "Mindfulness" it means I spend a couple of seconds in a more mindful state)).
 Also, I use the "interested — uninterested" metric to track horniness (higher means hornier).
+Data collection started 2021-01-16.

 ### Substances